College Basketball on CBS Sports

-College Basketball on CBS Sports (usually referred to on-air as the Road to the Final Four) is the branding used for broadcasts of men's NCAA Division I basketball games that are produced by CBS Sports, for CBS, CBSSN, and Facebook.
+College Basketball on CBS Sports (usually referred to on-air as the Road to the Final Four, or simply the NCAA on CBS) is the branding used for broadcasts of men's NCAA Division I basketball games that are produced by CBS Sports, for CBS, CBS Sports Network, and Paramount+.

 From 1982 to 2015, CBS Sports obtained broadcast television rights to the NCAA Division I men's basketball tournament, replacing NBC which had been airing the game since 1969.
 Beginning in the 2016 season, TBS has held the rights to broadcast the NCAA Division I Championship in Men's Basketball in even-numbered years, while CBS continues to air the game in odd-numbered years.

-In addition, CBS Sports currently holds broadcasting rights to conference regular season games including the American Athletic Conference, Atlantic 10 Conference, Big 12 Conference, Big East Conference, Big Ten Conference, Conference USA, Colonial Athletic Association, Mid-American Conference, Missouri Valley Conference, Mountain West Conference, Pac-12 Conference, Patriot League, Southeastern Conference, Southern Conference, and West Coast Conference.
+In addition, CBS Sports currently holds broadcasting rights to conference regular season games from the American Conference, Atlantic 10 Conference, Big 12 Conference, Big East Conference, Big Ten Conference, Conference USA, Colonial Athletic Association, Mid-American Conference, Missouri Valley Conference, Mountain West Conference, Patriot League, Atlantic Coast Conference, Southern Conference, and West Coast Conference.

 History

-Coverage of the National Invitation Tournament (1966–1975)
+NIT (1966–1975)

-From 1966–1975, CBS provided national television coverage for selected games from the National Invitation Tournament.
+From 1966 to 1975, CBS provided national television coverage for selected games from the National Invitation Tournament.
 Before 1975, the NCAA only allowed one team per conference to play in the NCAA tournament.
 Therefore, the NIT got many top teams and was considered somewhat comparable in quality to the NCAA Tournament.

 In the early part of this era (circa 1966–1968), CBS carried one game on the opening Saturday and the championship game the following Saturday.
 By 1969, CBS moved their first round coverage from Saturday to Sunday to avoid conflicting with the NCAA tournament coverage on NBC.
 In the process, the NIT title game went head-to-head with the NCAA consolation game.
 The same would be true on both counts for the next three years.

 In 1973, CBS expanded their NIT coverage to four games.
 The March 17 Notre Dame vs. USC game went up against an NCAA Tournament game on NBC.
 Meanwhile, the March 24 Notre Dame vs. North Carolina game went up against the first NCAA Final Four game.

 In 1974, CBS went from covering four to covering five games in the NIT.
 The March 16 doubleheader Maryland Eastern Shore vs. Manhattan and Purdue vs. North Carolina went up against the 1974 NCAA tournament on NBC.
 Meanwhile, the March 23 doubleheader Purdue vs. Jacksonville and Utah vs. Boston College went head-to-head against the NCAA Final Four.

 In 1975, CBS did not cover any NIT games on the first weekend, but did carry the semifinals and finals.
 The March 22 doubleheader Providence vs. St. John's and Princeton vs. Oregon went head-to-head with the NCAA tournament.